 Bargaining for a better rate from current service providers can help make a difference when costs seem overwhelming.

 If you think you’re paying too much for cable, internet, or phone service , it can’t hurt to contact those businesses and ask for a better rate.
 And if your cable company won’t cooperate, consider cutting the cord—the alternative are increasing and improving constantly.

 5. Simplify Your Finances

-With a SoFi Money® cash management account, there are no account fees (subject to change).
+With a SoFi Checking and Savings® checking and savings account, there are no account fees (subject to change).
 This means you can spend and save in one place.
-And SoFi Money is entirely online and can be easily accessed through your phone.
+And SoFi Checking and Savings is entirely online and can be easily accessed through your phone.

 With SoFi, you also can refinance your student loans, take out a personal loan to pay down debt, get a home loan or refinance your current mortgage, and/or save for the future with SoFi Invest.
 And SoFi membership has its privileges, including events, career services, and a referral program.